ClusterHQ/flocker/docs/gettingstarted/installation.rst

 It is also possible to create the pool on a block device.

 ..
 If you do this on a couple of machines, then you can point the tutorial deployment files at them, and things will work.
 ..
-I've tried it with the voume tutorial.
+I've tried it with the volume tutorial.